-This section considers the impact of equity portfolio on the BIS capital adequacy standard ratio (BIS ratio).
-Unrealized gains on equity portfolio (URG) are, for the BIS purposes, counted into Tier II capital (which allows 45% of unrealized gains on securities, up to the amount of Tier I capital).
-Uncertainty over term-end equity price therefore translates directly into uncertainty over BIS ratio.
+This section considers the impact of the equity portfolio on the BIS capital adequacy standard ratio (the BIS ratio).
+Unrealized gains on the equity portfolio (URG) are, for the BIS purposes, included in Tier II capital (which allows 45 percent of unrealized gains on securities, up to the amount of Tier I capital).
+Uncertainty over the term-end equity price therefore translates directly into uncertainty over the BIS ratio.

-Equation (4) calculates URG to be counted towards Tier II at the end of the term:
+Equation (4) calculates URG to be counted toward Tier II at the end of the term:

-$$URG = Min(S_t - K, UL)$$
+$$URG = \min(S{t} - K, UL)$$

-$$= UL - Max(UL - (S_t - K), 0)$$ (4)
+= UL - max(UL - (S\{t} - K), 0), (4)

-UL: Upper limit of unrealized gains on equities that can be counted
+UL is the upper limit of unrealized gains on equities that can be counted.

-Note that the second term in Equation (4) is a put option that uses market price at the end of the term $(S_t)$ as the underlying asset price and the sum of the upper limit and book value at the end of the previous term (UL+K) as the strike price.
+Note that the second term in equation (4) is a put option that uses market price at the end of the term $(S_i)$ as the underlying asset price and the sum of the upper limit and book value at the end of the previous term (UL + K) as the strike price.
 The expected URG can therefore be sought as the value of this option.

-From this it is possible to seek 1) the expected BIS ratio, and 2) the 99% tile point of BIS ratio at the end of the term six months hence (99% BIS ratio).
-The results are found in Figure 4 and Figure 5.
+From this, it is possible to seek (1) the expected BIS ratio; and (2) the 99th percentile point of the BIS ratio at the end of the term six months hence (99th percentile BIS ratio).
+The results are found in tables 4 and 5.

-• In performing these calculations, we assumed that all conditions except those specifically related to equities were unchanged from the end of the previous term.
+In performing these calculations, we assumed that all conditions except those specifically related to equities were unchanged from the end of the previous term.
 In other words, the only influence assumed for Tier I was from equity write-offs, and the only influence on Tier II from changes in URG.
-Risk asset was assumed to be unchanged.
+Risk assets were assumed to be unchanged.

-These results point to the following characteristics.
+These results point to the characteristics described below.